1995 32¢ Little Orphan Annie

 In 1924, Captain Patterson of the Chicago Tribune, continuing his search for a new comic, accepted a submission by artist Harold Gray, about an orphan kid with a billionaire guardian.
 Little Orphan Annie reputedly began as a boy, but was changed to a red-headed girl by Patterson himself.
 A restless, rambunctious waif, Annie traveled around the world accompanied by her faithful dog Sandy.
 Often caught up in intrigue and adventure, she used her wits and the intermittent protection of her benefactor Daddy Warbucks to survive.

-Gray often incorporated his political views into his story line, and throughout his career Little Orphan Annie remained a highly personalized presentation.
-His stories were often infused with heavy doses of perseverance, courage, goodwill, and independence, making Annie as responsible as anyone for keeping up the nation’s spirits throughout the Great Depression.
+Gray often incorporated his political views into his story line, and throughout this career Little Orphan Annie remained a highly personalized presentation.
+His stories were often infused with heavy doses of perseverance, courage, goodwill, and independence, making Annie as responsible as anyone for keeping up the nation’s spirit throughout the Great Depression.

-During its prime, Little Orphan Annie was consistently one of the top five strips in newspaper polls.
+During its prime, Little Orphan Annie was considered one of the top five strips in newspaper polls.
 No doubt Gray’s annual road trips across America, taken to maintain his feel for the common folk who were the real stars of Annie’s stories, contributed to the strip’s popularity.
-Today Annie is continued by the talented Leonard Starr.